spectrocloud/librarium/docs/docs-content/troubleshooting/cluster-deployment.md

 2. Navigate to the left **Main Menu** and click on **Profiles**.

 3. Select the profile you are using to deploy the cluster.
 Palette displays the profile stack and details.
-Click on the layer in the profile stack that contains the pack configuration.
+3. Click on the pack layer in the profile stack that contains the pack configuration.

 4. In the pack's YAML file, add a subfield in the `pack` section called `namespaceLabels` if it does not already exist.